 If You Still Want to Be Snarky, Do It In Your Brain

 Remember that social media is marketing and not real life.
-Focus on how you can utilize social media for your own advantages and stop allowing yourself to get distracted by what you perceive as other people’s’ perfect lives or businesses.
+Focus on how you can utilize social media for your own advantages.
+Stop allowing yourself to get distracted by what you perceive as other people’s’ perfect lives or businesses.
 (Also, shout out to the upcoming relaunch of Gram Crackers which will teach advanced Instagram marketing!)